ferjorosa/ferjorosa.github.io/_posts/2025-06-01-decision-theory-I (old).md

 </table>
 </center>

-This tension between what you know, what you don't know, and what you truly value is at the heart of every important decision.
+This tension between what you know, what you don't know, and what you value is at the heart of every important decision.
 How do you weigh the potential upside against the risk of a bad draw?
-How much should your assessment count in the final call?
+How much should your imperfect information—your priors—count in the final call?

-<u><a href="https://en.wikipedia.org/wiki/Decision_theory"><strong>Decision theory</strong></a></u> offers a framework to answer exactly these questions.
-It's about systematically looking at the likelihood of different scenarios and weighing them against how much you value each potential result.
-By doing this, it guides you toward the action that's most likely to give you the best overall outcome.
+Decision theory offers a language and a framework to answer exactly these questions: by systematically combining probabilities (your beliefs) with utilities (your preferences over outcomes), it tells you which action maximizes your expected benefit.

 Let's return to the oil field example.
-Suppose you've sized up the field and think it could fall into one of three quality levels:
+Suppose you classify the field into three possible quality levels:

-* **High**, promising oil reserves.
+* High: Massive reserves, huge profits.

-* **Medium**, meaning a decent output but nothing groundbreaking.
+* Medium: Decent output, but not groundbreaking.

-* **Low**, where you'd barely break even or could even end up losing money.
+* Low: Barely enough to break even (or worse, a loss).

+The dilemma is clear:

-The dilemma, then, becomes quite clear.
-If you decide to buy and the field turns out to be high-quality, you've struck gold.
-If you buy and it's low-quality, you'll lose your investment.
-But if you choose not to buy, you avoid any potential loss, though you might also miss out on a good opportunity.
+* If you buy and the field is high-quality, you win big.

+* If you buy and it's low-quality, you lose money.

+* If you don't buy, you avoid risk—but might miss out on a golden opportunity.

 ## The Anatomy of a Decision Problem

-At its core, any decision problem can be broken down into a few fundamental components: the actions we can take, the uncertain conditions that might influence the outcome (often referred to as states of nature), the probabilities we assign to these conditions based on our best estimates, and the potential outcomes for each action under each condition.

-So, let's use the Decision theory framework for our oil field case.
+To make decisions more systematically, we first need to break them down into parts.
+Decision theory gives us a clear structure for doing this.
+Any decision problem, no matter how complex, can be described using a few key components:

+* Actions – the choices available to the decision-maker

+* States of nature – the uncertain factors that affect the outcome

+* Probabilities – the decision-maker's beliefs about how likely each state is

+* Outcomes – the result of taking an action in a particular state

-### Structuring the Oil field Decision Problem
+## Structuring the Oil field Decision Problem

-First, what are the <span style="color:red; font-weight:bold;">possible actions</span>?
-The company faces a straightforward choice: either <span style="color:red;">buy the oil field</span>, investing capital now with the hope of future profits, or <span style="color:red;">do not buy</span>, which means avoiding the risk but also potentially missing out on gains.

-Next, we consider the <span style="color:purple; font-weight:bold;">states of nature</span> – the things we can't control.
-In this case, it's the true quality of the oil field.
-We've simplified this into three possibilities: the field could be <span style="color:purple;">high</span> quality, <span style="color:purple;">medium</span> quality, or <span style="color:purple;">low</span> quality.

-Then, we need to assign <span style="color:purple; font-weight:bold;">probabilities</span> to these states.
-The company doesn't know the field's true quality for sure, but based on all the geological data and expert opinions, they've estimated the chances: a <span style="color:purple;">35%</span> chance of it being high quality, a <span style="color:purple;">45%</span> chance for medium quality, and a <span style="color:purple;">20%</span> chance for low quality.

-Finally, let's look at the <span style="color:blue; font-weight:bold;">outcomes</span>, specifically the financial implications (in millions of dollars) for each scenario.
-These are summarized in the table below:
+Now that we've outlined the problem, let's break it down using decision theory.

+### A. Possible actions

+The company has two primary options:

+* Buy the oil field – Invest capital now for potential future profits.

+* Do not buy – Avoid risk, but potentially miss out on gains.

+### B. States of nature

+The true quality of the field, which we classify into three groups: high, medium, or low.

+### C. Probabilities

+The company doesn't know the field's true quality.
+However, it can estimate probabilities based on available data:

+* High quality (35% chance).

+* Medium quality (45% chance).

+* Low quality (20% chance).

+### D. Outcomes (in $M)

 <center>
 <table align="center">
   <tr>
-    <th style="color:red;">Action</th>
+    <th>Action</th>
-    <th style="color:purple;">Field Quality</th>
+    <th>Field Quality</th>
-    <th style="color:blue;">Outcome ($M)</th>
+    <th>Outcome</th>
   </tr>
   <tr>
-    <td style="color:red;">Buy</td>
-    <td style="color:purple;">High</td>
-    <td style="color:blue;">+$1,250M</td>
+    <td>Buy</td>
+    <td>High</td>
+    <td>+$1,250</td>
   </tr>
   <tr>
-    <td style="color:red;">Buy</td>
-    <td style="color:purple;">Medium</td>
-    <td style="color:blue;">+$630M</td>
+    <td>Buy</td>
+    <td>Medium</td>
+    <td>+$630</td>
   </tr>
   <tr>
-    <td style="color:red;">Buy</td>
-    <td style="color:purple;">Low</td>
-    <td style="color:blue;">+$0M</td>
+    <td>Buy</td>
+    <td>Low</td>
+    <td>$0</td>
   </tr>
   <tr>
-    <td style="color:red;">Do not buy</td>
+    <td>Do not buy</td>
-    <td style="color:purple;">Any</td>
-    <td style="color:blue;">+$350M</td>
+    <td>Any</td>
+    <td>+$350</td>
   </tr>
 </table>
 </center>

-> ***Why is there a profit for not buying?***
+> ❓ *Why is there a profit for not buying?*
 >
 > This could represent a baseline alternative, like investing the capital elsewhere for a guaranteed return of $350M.

-### Calculating Expected Monetary Value
+## Calculating Expected Monetary Value

-So, how do we weigh these possibilities financially?
-A common approach is to calculate the Expected Monetary Value (EMV).
-For the 'Buy' option, the EMV considers each potential outcome, its likelihood, and its financial value.
-Here's how it breaks down:
+The Expected Monetary Value (EMV) of buying accounts for all possible outcomes:

 $$
 \begin{align*}